 There are many approaches to achieving the broad goal of open access (OA) to scholarly literature, largely because scholars, publishers, funders, and research organizations often have variant views regarding optimal functioning of the scholarly communication system.
 That said, it is generally understood that there are three basic types of OA:

-- Green – refers to self-archiving of accepted (peer-reviewed) manuscripts in research repositories
+- Green – refers to self-archiving of accepted (peer-reviewed) manuscripts in research repositories (such as the UofL's OPUS)

 - Gold – refers to articles published in freely available OA journals, which may or may not involve payment of article processing charges (APCs) to cover publication costs